Thenmozhie/Static-Timing-Analysys/README.md

  ![image](https://user-images.githubusercontent.com/87753795/220012709-1bdc791c-4ccd-435e-b21b-c758e3dd9e94.png)

 Lab 2
+The .lib file is an ASCII representation of the timing and power parameters associated with any cell in a particular semiconductor technology
 1. No of cells in simple_max file:
 Ans: 211 (INV (X,Y,Z) = 30 + NAND2,NAND3,NAND4(X,Y,Z) = 120 + NOR2,NOR3,NOR4 (X,Y,Z) = 120, DFF_X80 = 1)
 2. Pins of cell NAND2_X1: